 On July 27, 2004, Ocular's board of directors met with its financial and legal advisors to further discuss the proposed merger agreement between Ocular and Cooper, and the proposed voting agreement between Mr. Fruth and Cooper and the current status of negotiations.
 The board discussed the provision of the merger agreement, which had been agreed between the parties, for two current Ocular directors to be elected to the Cooper board of directors upon completion of the merger.
-The board determined to nominate Mr. Fruth and Mr. Cummins to serve in that capacity.
+The board determined to nominate Mr. Fruth and Mr. Cummins to serve in that capacity because it determined these individuals were well-suited to join the Cooper board and could enhance the long-term value of the combined company.
 Representatives of Ocular's legal and financial advisors made presentations to the board concerning the open issues in the merger agreement.
 Members of the separate committee formed to address retention and other employee compensation issues then presented a proposed employee retention plan, developed by the separate committee working with certain members of Ocular's management.
 The board then discussed the plan and the provision in the draft merger agreement for the acceleration of vesting of all outstanding options at the effective time of the merger.